China says it will 'fight to the end' after Trump threatens to impose still more tariffs

 The Commerce Ministry said the U.S.‘s imposition of “so-called ‘reciprocal tariffs’” on China is “completely groundless and is a typical unilateral bullying practice.”

-China has taken retaliatory tariffs and the ministry hinted in its latest statement that more many be coming.
+China, the world's second-largest economy, has taken retaliatory tariffs and the ministry hinted in its latest statement that more may be coming.

+“The countermeasures China has taken are aimed at safeguarding its sovereignty, security and development interests, and maintaining the normal international trade order.
+They are completely legitimate,” the ministry said.

 Trump's threat Monday of additional tariffs on China raised fresh concerns that his drive to rebalance the global economy could intensify a financially destructive trade war.
 Stock markets from Tokyo to New York have become more unstable as the tariff war worsens.